 The DDA (Disability Discrimination Act), as amended by the SEND and Disability Act 2001, places a duty on all schools to increase, over time, the accessibility for disabled pupils and to implement their plans.
-Templemoor liaises with Gill Wilson from Trafford SENAS (Special Educational Needs Advisory Service) for any accessibility issues.
+Templemoor liaises with Sara Dale SEN Consultant for Physical and Medical needs, from Trafford SENAS (Special Educational Needs Advisory Service) for any accessibility issues.